chriskapp/psx-website/README.md

 release gets then displayed on the download page.

-Since PSX is an framework to create RESTful APIs every page has also different representations formats.
-If you request i.e. an page with an Accept header application/json the JSON representation of the page gets returned.
-By default there are several media types supporter.
-Hint try to request the front page with an Accept text/plain header.
+Since PSX is an framework to create RESTful APIs every page has also different media type representation formats.
+If you request i.e. an page with an Accept header "application/json" the JSON representation of the page gets returned.
+By default there are several media types supported.
+Hint try to request the front page with an Accept "text/plain" header.